tkokhing/playtime_HyperledgerFabric/README.md

 # playtime_HyperledgerFabric
 This records my learning progression on Hyperledger Fabric

-## What's Next for Me

-The journey never stops.
-There are more to dive into.
-* configure IBP on different machine simulating a different org while adding more attributes and peers
+## Before We Begin

+This is a continuation from [OneHeart project](https://github.com/tkokhing/OneHeart/blob/main/README.md) which I successfully built a blockchain prototype using Hyperledger Fabric.
+While the project has ended, here 4 milestones that i charted out to go deeper into building a blockchain.

+# 1. Configure IBM Blockchain Platform (IBP) on Different Machines

+In the real-world, how likely that a new organization (Org B) wanting to join established blockchain network will request the primary organization (Org A) to setup the network for them?
+Further, Org B may have its own network (suppliers / contractors) to connect up.
+So the role of a developer varies.

+Here, you are as Developer B developing your end of the blockchain Org B in order to join an existing network using a different (Linux Mint is what I used) machine.

-* develop Smart Contract in other languages with more complexity
+# 2. Develop Smart Contract in other languages with more complexity

-* create cloud native (client) applications to interface with the blockchain
+# 3. Create cloud native (client) applications to interface with the blockchain

-* continue to research deeper into cybersecurity fences
+# 4. Continue to research deeper into cybersecurity fences